Quick start

 As a very simple example to illustrate the use of the Fénix Framework, let us create a Java application with a minimalist domain model.

-In this application we model one new entity: The Person
+In this application we model one new entity: The Person.
+We keep a

 possible root for the domain objects’ model.
 When the framework initializes,